-'''

 idlj -m IIOPOnly

-'''

-As described in Chapter 8 "Making Objects Available in Orbix Java" on page 175, there are several ways in which a server can publish an object reference or IOR for retrieval by clients.
+As described in the chapter "Making Objects Available in Orbix Java", there are several ways in which a server can publish an object reference or IOR for retrieval by clients.
 IORs are required when using IIOP.
 Orbix Java object references are required if using the Orbix Protocol.
 The protocol used does not affect the options available to application programmers.